-Implementation of NPCB Programme in the district hospitalsof Bihar.
+National Programme for Control of Blindness Programme was implemented in the district hospitals of Bihar.

 World Sight Day was celebrated in Bihar for spreading awareness on eye health.

-The Urban Eye Health Programme in Bihar is now a complete elaboration under System Strengthening approach through the completion of Urban ASHA training that resulted in generating awareness regarding eye care services and creating community referral linkage in the 17 Urban Primary Health Centres of Patna. he success of this transition is visible as it is being counted amongst the best health practices of Bihar.
+The Urban Eye Health Programme in Bihar with Urban ASHA training resulted in generating awareness regarding eye care services and created community referral linkages in the 17 Urban Primary Health Centres of Patna.
+The success of this transition is visible as it is being counted amongst the best health practices of Bihar.